debbie-tommy/lurkaround/README.md

 #### 2.4.1.
 Viewing others' profiles

 - Let a user click on a user's name from a job, like, or comment, and be taken to a profile screen for that user.
-- The profile screen should contain any information the backend provides for that particular user ID via (`GET /user`).
+- The profile screen should contain any information the backend provides for that particular user ID via (`GET /user`) (excludes the user ID).
 - The profile should also display all jobs made by that person.
-You are not required to show likes and/or comments for each job here.
+The jobs shown should also show likes, comments, and be able to have likes/comments interacted with just like the main feed.
 - The profile should also display somewhere all other users this profile is watched by (information via `GET /user`).
 This should consist of a list of names (which for each name links to another profile), as well as a count somewhere on the page that shows the total number of users they are watched by.

 #### 2.4.2.
 Viewing your own profile